jamisoncrawford/hancock/README.md

 #### File Name Suffixes

-Rotated PDFs are available in the "Rotated PDFs" folder of the master repository.
+Rotated PDFs are available in the "Rotated PDFs" folder of the master branch.
 File names contain suffix `_r`.

-Text-readable PDFs are available in the "OCR PDFs" folder of the master repository.
+Text-readable PDFs are available in the "OCR PDFs" folder of the master branch.
 File names contain suffix `_rocr`.

 #### OCR Engine Settings